Sugi Bee Garden Yuzu & Honey Review

 What is Sugi Bee Garden?

 Sugi Bee Garden is a Japanese company first founded in over 70 years ago in Kumamoto, Kyushu.
 Today, they raise bees in Kyushu, Akita, and Hokkaido.
-They also operate around 70 retail stores selling their high quality Japanese honey all throughout Japan.
+They also operate around 70 retail stores where they sell their high quality Japanese honey all throughout Japan.

 What makes Sugi Bee Garden special is their commitment to doing everything in-house, from bee farming and honey processing to the manufacturing of special products like the Honey & Yuzu we’re covering today.
-If you’re a honey fan, the generations of knowledge used to create this luxury Japanese honey is sure to impress.
+If you’re a honey fan, the generations of knowledge creates a luxury Japanese honey is sure to impress.